Main view of the Nextas Pneumatic Zero-Point Plate on a machine base.

 Built for the Modern Shop Floor

-Constructed from hardened, corrosion-resistant stainless steel, our zero point plates are built to withstand the rigors of any manufacturing environment.
+Constructed from hardened, corrosion-resistant stainless steel, our zero-point plates are built to withstand the rigors of any manufacturing environment.
 The system is fully sealed to protect the internal mechanism from chips, coolant, and other debris.
-Integrated air-blast channels automatically clear the locating cones of any contaminants before clamping, ensuring that the ≤.005mm repeatability is maintained every single time.
+Integrated air-blast channels automatically clear the locating cones of any contaminants before clamping, so the ≤.005mm repeatability stays consistent every single time.

 An automated cell showing a robot changing fixtures on the zero point plate.

-By providing a common, high-precision interface on all your machines—from milling centers to EDMs to CMMs—the zero point system unlocks true process optimization.
-Palletized workpieces can be moved between operations by a robot, clamped with repeatable accuracy, and machined without operator intervention.
-This is the key to lights-out manufacturing.
+By providing a common, high-precision interface on all your machines—from milling centers to EDMs to CMMs—palletized workpieces can be moved between operations by a robot, clamped with repeatable accuracy, and machined without operator intervention.
+This is how automating end-to-end works.

 Automation Integration